yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

 <sub>[↥ back to top](#)</sub>

 ---

-### Situation 4: You create a clone of with the name 'FUN', and now you want to rename it to 'fun".
+### Situation 4: You create a remote clone of with the name 'FUN', and now you want to rename it to 'fun".
 The Repo FUN also has a local repo 'fun'.
 The rename is case-senstive and you worry it might trigger errors later

 **Solution: (1)Switch to a different branch temporarily, (2)Rename the branch 'Fun' to [temp-branch], (3) Rename [temp-branch] to 'fun, (4)Delete the old branch 'FUN'**